jboss-developer/jboss-brms-quickstarts/helloworld-bpmsuite/README.md

         mvn clean test -Penable-test,bpms

-The `bpms` profile enables the `http://localhost:8080/business-central/maven2/` repository and adds the `org.jboss.quickstarts.brms:bpms_project:6.1.0` as a project dependency.
+The `bpms` profile enables the <http://localhost:8080/business-central/maven2/> repository and adds the `org.jboss.quickstarts.brms:bpms_project:6.1.0` as a project dependency.

-Now the tests complete successfully.
+The tests should complete successfully.

 Investigate the Console Output
 ----------------------------